 We want to ensure our new students are fully prepared for their studies at Exeter College.
-Therefore, we will be launching Flying Start earlier this year.
-Flying Start allows you to start thinking about the courses you are interested in studying, by completing engaging and exciting tasks, whilst also developing the skills you will need to study at College.
-The first learning content will be available in the coming weeks so look out for further information then.
+Therefore, Flying Start has been launched earlier this year.
+All students who have received a conditional offer to study with us in September have been sent information by email.
+Flying Start allows you to start thinking about the courses you are interested in studying, by completing engaging and exciting tasks, while also developing the skills you will need to study at College.

 Can I come in for an individual visit/tour?

 At present, Exeter College is closed, therefore we are unable to offer tours or visits to any of our campuses.
 We are hoping to offer tours and advice and guidance appointments later in the year, when the College reopens.
 Please keep an eye on our website for further updates.